 Your primary goal when building a consultative site is to provide guidance because it may take several days, weeks or months to sell complex offers.

-You can use a Rails starter app to build online services (SaaS apps)
+You can use a Rails application template to build online services

 Applications like Pivotal Tracker, GitHub, and Basecamp were once delivered through desktop software only, but they’ve been replaced by online services you can access in your favorite browser.